 Instructors are required to return grade reports to YSS no later than one week after the last day of class and should do so using the online grading system.
 Credit/D/Fail has now been implemented for summer courses.
 If the instructor is unable to submit grades online, YSS will provide him/her with a grade sheet.
-The instructor may initially e-mail the grade report to ava.suntoke@yale.edu at YSS.
-The instructor MUST send the original, hard copy of the grade report with his/her signature to YSS.
+The instructor may initially e-mail the grade report to YSS's Registrar (catherine.jones@yale.edu).
+The instructor MUST send the original, hardcopy of the grade report with his/her signature to YSS.